Describing the Migdal effect with a bremsstrahlung-like process and many-body effects: Summary and conclusions

 where $\boldsymbol{\epsilon}_{\mathbf{k},\alpha}$ is the phonon eigenvector of momentum $\mathbf{k}$.
 Taking into consideration also the interactions $V_{\chi N}$ and $V_{Ne}$ from the two vertices, respectively, as well as other necessary factors, one observes that the processes in Fig.~\ref{fig:Diagrams} and Fig.~\ref{fig:phonon-bundle} are equivalent, except for a difference in interpreting the recoil effects in the crystal: in Fig.~\ref{fig:Diagrams} the final state is the recoiled nucleus, whereas in Fig.~\ref{fig:phonon-bundle} the final states are a large number of $n$ phonons.
-In fact, it is implied through an isotropic harmonic oscillator toy model that in the limit $q\rightarrow\infty$, the effects of the multiphonon final states can be well summarized with a recoiled nucleus, which is called the impulse approximation~\cite{Schober2014}.
-In this regard, the two descriptions are essentially identical: the bremsstrahlung-like process in the soft limit is equivalent to a multiphonon process, where a valence electron is excited across the band gap via the exchange of a single phonon, which is an approximation at the tree level.
+In fact, it is implied through an isotropic harmonic oscillator toy model that in the limit $q\rightarrow\infty$, the effects of the multiphonon final states can be well summarized with a recoiled nucleus, which is namely the impulse approximation~\citep{Schober2014}.
+In this regard, the two descriptions are essentially identical: the bremsstrahlung-like process in the soft limit is equivalent to a multiphonon process in the impulse approximation, where a valence electron is excited across the band gap via the exchange of a single phonon.

-\paragraph{\textbf{Note added}} In the final phase of preparing this paper, which was enlightened by Ref.~\cite{Kozaczuk:2020uzb}, Ref.~\cite{Knapen:2020aky} appeared, which calculates the Migdal effect in semiconductor targets silicon and germanium with the similar techniques, and provides heuristic explanation for the treatment of the bremsstrahlung-like process, while in this work we calculate the event rates for diamond and silicon.
-The spectra of the silicon target are found to be consistent.
+However, in the low momentum transfer regime~(or equivalently, in the low DM mass regime), the impulse approximation may no longer be valid, and the recoiling effect should be accounted for with a multiphonon process.
+A detailed analysis in Ref.~\citep{Knapen:2020aky} indicates that for $m_{\chi}\leq50\,\mathrm{MeV}$ the impulse approximation ceases to be reliable for silicon and germanium targets, where phonons, rather than a free nucleus, are more appropriate for the description of the recoiling effect. \textbf{\textit{Note added}} In the final phase of preparing this paper, which was enlightened by Ref.~\citep{Kozaczuk:2020uzb}, Ref.~\citep{Knapen:2020aky} appeared, which calculated the Migdal effect in semiconductor targets silicon and germanium with the similar techniques, and provided heuristic explanation for the treatment of the bremsstrahlung-like process, while in this work we calculate the event rates for diamond and silicon.
+Ref.~\citep{Knapen:2020aky} also pointed out the importance of the contribution of the off-diagonal terms of the dielectric matrix to the total Migdal event rate, which motivates us to further take into account the off-diagonal terms for a complete calculation of the Migdal event rates in diamond and silicon targets.